Edinburgh Evening News

 SCOTTISH HERO OF ANTWERP BOMBARDEMENT

-Major A. A. Gordon who was well-known in Edinburgh as secretary of the Franco Scottish Society before he went to London, has received the Civic Cross of the First Class from King Albert of Belgium.
-Major Gordon distinguished himself by his heroism on behalf of the wounded during the bombardement of Antwerp two years ago.
+Major Gordon, who was well-known in Edinburgh as secretary of the Franco-Scottish Society before he went to London, has received the Civic Cross of the First Class from King Albert of Belgium.
+Major Gordon distinguished himself by his heroism on behalf of the wounded during the bombardment of Antwerp two years ago.

-Report regarding the last days at Antwerp, and the Retreat therefrom, as requested by
+Report regarding the last days at Antwerp, and the Retreat from that place, as requested by

 the First Lord of the Admiralty (Winston Churchill)

 As Orderly Officer to Colonel Seely, we visited, under heavy fire, the advanced trenches in front of Hove and as far as Linth and induced a retreating Belgian battalion to take cover and open fire on the enemy.
 We then visited three artillery batteries at Veldicant, the visits highly appreciated by the Belgian officers and men.
 We also visited the entrenched British forts inside the Route Militaire, the gunners giving us a hearty welcome.
 The roads in every direction were filled with an endless mass of poor refugees, making even foot traffic almost impossible.